 Elesa has a great deal of fan girls cheering for her in her Gym battle with Ash.
 It helps the fact that she is a model.

 Pike Queen Lucy has an all-female group of deliquent schoolgirls who adore her.

-Persona 4: The Animation has Naoto.
+Persona 4 has Naoto.
 After she returns to school post-kidnapping and her secret comes out, she still gets love letters from girls left in her shoebox.
 She also wins the beauty pageant in part because she overwhelmingly wins the female vote.